 Gout is a type of arthritis.
-It occurs when uric acid builds up in blood and causes inflammation in the joints.
+It occurs when uric acid builds up in the blood and causes inflammation in the joints.

 Acute gout is a painful condition that often affects only one joint.
 Chronic gout is the repeated episodes of pain and inflammation.
 More than one joint may be affected.